Army of the Dead (franchise): Origin

 Producer Eric Newman originally conceived plans to remake George A. Romero's 1978 cult horror film Dawn of the Dead.
 A fan of the original film, Newman asked Strike Entertainment's Marc Abraham to produce the remake with him.
 Abraham agreed, and the two secured the rights to the film from Richard P. Rubinstein, the original's producer.
 Rubinstein finally agreed to grant the rights after several years because he was worried "that somewhere along the way a studio would sanitize Newman's vision for producing a version with 'attitude'", as Romero's film was independently produced.
 In addition, the producer was impressed by Abraham's "long track record in keeping the creative integrity of the studio distributed films he has produced intact".

 Newman and Abraham said that the new Dawn of the Dead is more of a "re-envisioning" of Romero's film geared toward younger audiences who had not seen the original.
 Newman stated that the production's goal is "to make the old fans happy and make a lot of new fans.
 Because that's the only reason we are doing it."
 He cited his favorite classic horror films Invasion of the Body Snatchers (1978), The Thing (1982), and The Fly (1986) as cinematic influences, explaining that these had "some amazing updates" which "add to rather than diminish the original films".
 In search of a screenwriter, Rubinstein hired James Gunn, an avid fan of the original, who began writing a draft.
 Michael Tolkin and Scott Frank did some uncredited work on Gunn's script.
 Rubinstein stated that Tolkin further developed the characters while Frank provided some of the bigger, upbeat action scenes.
 This was director Zack Snyder's directorial debut, and he storyboarded the film.

 Production

-In June 2008, after the financial and critical successes of Dawn of the Dead, a sequel was announced to be in development.
+In June 2008, after the financial and critical successes of Dawn of the Dead, another zombie film was announced to be in development.
 Matthijs van Heijningen Jr. signed on as director, with a script from Joby Harold, based on an original story by Zack Snyder.
 The plot centers around a father who is determined to save his daughter from a quarantined and zombie-infested Las Vegas.
 Snyder described the film as a zombie movie on a larger scale.
 The project was scheduled to be a co-production between Universal Pictures and Warner Bros.
 Pictures.
 The film remained in development hell for a number of years, with Snyder later reporting that the studios involved "didn't want to spend that kind of money on a zombie movie, or just didn't take it that seriously."